tidepool-org/hakken/README.md

 * `pollInterval` - optional (default: 60000), the interval to check back with each known coordinator for changes to the set of coordinators
 * `resyncInterval` - optional (default: pollInterval * 10), the interval to check back with the `host` for changes to the set of coordinators

+Note that the client configuration only takes a single `host`.
+The client will use that single `host` parameter to find other coordinators and then it will use the whole set of coordinators that it finds in order to do its job.
+This means that even though you might have multiple coordinators, you should still only pass a single `host`, hakken will do the stuff to make sure it is leveraging all of the servers available on its own.

 ## Setting up coordinators

 You can run the coordinator two ways: